 I was an emotional eater for most of my life.
 I had no idea that it was something I could actually stop doing.
 What seemed beyond the realm of possibility was that I could end the urge to eat for emotional reasons.
 But I did!
 That is how I lost 50 pounds and kept them off without dieting.
 Now I eat whatever I want whenever I am actually hungry.

 You can end emotional eating too.
-My free Freedom from Emotional Eating Challenge is a good start for learning about your own emotional eating patterns and fixing them.
 If you need personal one-to-one support, I can help you break this habit so you can slim down to your naturally healthy weight without dieting or deprivation.
 Unlike a diet, this is a permanent fix.
 Click here to learn more.